javierclb/tutorials/syzygy.md

 ## Troubleshooting
 See http://intro.syzygy.ca/troubleshooting/

-## The Julia package manager is mishehaving.
+## The Julia package manager is misbehaving.
 How do I delete all of my local julia packages?
 In a terminal, recursively delete the `~/.julia` directory with
 ```bash
 rm -r .julia